You are currently viewing Special Economic Zones in Kenya and Tax

 6. License fees, stamp duty and advertisement fees exemption at the County government level.

-Therefore, Special Economic Zones are different from the Export Processing Zones (EPZ) whose primary objective was to promote production for export, hence they were market-oriented.
+Therefore, Special Economic Zones differ from the Export Processing Zones (EPZ) whose primary aim was to promote production for export, hence they were market-oriented.
 Special Economic Zones have been set up to exploit factors of production.
 This is likely to attract more foreign direct investments (FDI) inflows into the country.

 The readers are advised to get a copy of the Special Economic Zones Act (2015) and subsequent amendments to the Act.
 It is also beneficial for the readers to be familiar with the tax changes in 2016/2017 and 2016/2017 budgets.